IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Data Provenance is a record of where your data came from and how it reached its current form.
 It describes the origin of your data file, any transformations that have been made to that file, and any persons or organizations associated with that file.
 A data file's provenance can aid in reproducibility and compliance with legal regulations.
 Dataverse can help keep track of your data's provenance and make it available to those who need it.

-Dataverse accepts provenance information in two forms: a *Provenance Bundle File* or a free-text description.
-A Bundle File is the preferred way of submitting provenance information to Dataverse, as it allows Dataverse to automatically generate a detailed graph of the data file's provenance.
-Bundle Files are generated during the process of data analysis, using _________(data analysis? provenance?) tools like ___________ (examples?).
+Dataverse accepts provenance information in two forms: a *Provenance Bundle File* or a free-text *Provenance Description*.
+A bundle file is the preferred way of submitting provenance information to Dataverse, as it allows Dataverse to automatically generate a detailed graph of the data file's provenance.
+Bundle files are typically generated during the process of data analysis, using provenance capture tools like provR, RDataTracker, NoWorkFlow, recordr, or CamFlow.
+Each data file in Dataverse can have one bundle file attached to it.
+Dataverse uses this bundle file to generate a provenance graph that can be viewed under the Provenance tab of the file page.

+If you do not have a bundle file, or if you'd like to add more provenance information in addition to a bundle file, then you can attach a *Provenance Description* to your data file.
+This is a free-text field that allows you to enter any information you feel might be relevant to those interested in learning about the provenance of your data.
+This might be a good place to describe provenance factors like what operating system you used when working with the file, what functions or libraries you used, how data was merged into the file, what version of the file you used, etc.

+Bundle Files and provenance text can be attached to files as part of the data file upload process, or later on by __________(can you attach either of these to a file after you leave the file upload screen? to be determined).

 .. _rsync_upload: